 Before medical bills are paid, the insurance company must be provided with the records and bills so that they can be reviewed.

 Getting lost wages paid after a Massachusetts automobile accident is something you can claim with an insurance company.
 The insurance company for the car you were in at the time of the accident will pay for up to 75% of your lost wages.

 Total PIP payments however will not exceed $8000.00.
 Therefore, PIP benefits can be exhausted up to $8000 for lost wages, medical bills, or a combination of the two.
 This is spelled out in M.G.L. c.90, 34M.

 Sometimes though, a very serious car accident can lead to devastating financial consequences.
 It is not unusual for someone in such a position to consult with a Massachusetts bankruptcy attorney.
 This can be a good step when lost wages and medical bills start to pile-up and the available insurance coverage is insufficient.

-Contact Boston auto accident lawyer Christopher Earley about getting lost wages paid after a Massachusetts automobile accident.
-We are experienced with these types of claims and can help get you the benefits you are owed.
+Contact Massachusetts auto accident lawyer Christopher Earley about getting lost wages paid after a Massachusetts automobile accident.
+Our law office is experienced with these types of claims and can help get you the benefits you are owed.